bhurstGH/bloc-chat/README.md

 Some personal highlites and takeaways from this project:

-* Learning to work with and utilize FLexbox in CSS.
+* Learning to work with and utilize Flexbox in CSS.
 * Experimenting with animations and transitions in CSS
 * Working with Firebase and its JavaScript implementations.
 Particularly user authentification and deleting/renaming database entries while syncing them with React state.
 * Really growing my understanding of React components and the state/props relationships between parents and children.
 Passing functions around in particular was enlightening not only about React itself but JavaScript and `this` as well.